+Body mass index and Townsend deprivation contribute to the MI class in the LGBM model, while they contribute to the Non-MI class in the other three models.
+In addition, the used features have similar effect size although four different models were used.
+This is due to the fact that LIME generates and approximate a local linear model and then reports the weights of the features.

-With regards to the colinearity, the interpretation of the weights generated by LIME indicates increase/decrease per one unit change in the feature will lead to increase/decrease in the outcome while other features are constants.
-Such assumption is not realistic with collinear data where group of features might change simultaneously.
-In the example above, most of the features are collinear such as high cholesterol and body mass index.
-It is indeed the exact interpretation with the coefficient value in the linear models.
+Concerning collinearity, the interpretation of the weights generated by LIME indicates that an increase/ decrease per one unit change in the feature will lead to an increase/decrease in the outcome while other features are kept unchanged.
+Such assumption is not realistic with collinear data where groups of features might change simultaneously.
+It is indeed the correct interpretation for the coefficient values in linear models.
 But because they are generated by LIME, the user might think that they have more power and meaning than the classical coefficient values in the machine learning models.
-Finally, similar to SHAP, LIME can be fooled by biased classifiers and the generated explanations do not reflect or represent the biases~\cite{slack2020fooling}.
+Finally, similarly to SHAP, LIME can be fooled by biased classifiers, leading to explanations that do not reflect or represent the biases~\cite{slack2020fooling}.